 Facebook Live was already functional for use with Facebook pages via Switcher Studio.
 Now, Facebook Live now works for groups, meaning that you can stream to a specific group of your choosing.
 This opens the door for more private and intimate live videos that are visible to only select people.

 Should I Do A Public Or A Private Group?

-Secret Groups are the least common of the Groups.
-Use them when sensitive information is frequently pubished.
-No one can search for or find a Secret Group; a member of the Group will have to add new members instead.
+- Secret groups are the least common of the groups.
+Use them when sensitive information is frequently published.
+No one can search for or find a secret group; a member of the group will have to add new members instead.
 Use these groups for team members, product prototype development, and wedding plans.

 Okay, The Group Is Ready.
 How Do I Go Live?

 When you open your Switcher Studio app, tap on the blue arrow that says Facebook from your Outputs tab.

 If you have not already linked your Facebook account to Switcher on this device, you will need to sign in.
 Use the email address and password associated with your Facebook account.